 Cracked Pot Meditations – Introverts Versus Extroverts

-Meditation for February 16th, 2016
+Meditation for February 17th

 Introverts Versus Extroverts

-Embracing being introverted is just an excuse for being a holier than thou asshole.
-Saying you like to stay at home instead of being out with friends just mean you are a boring person who just doesn’t like to do anything other than watch Netflix for several hours in a row.
+Embracing being introverted is just an excuse for being a holier-than-thou asshole.
+Saying you like to stay at home instead of being out with friends means you are a boring person who doesn’t like to do anything other than watch TV (or streaming if you pretend watching stuff on your computer is different than watching TV) for several hours in a row.
 Get over yourself.
 Get out there and dance because your friends want to.
+Not every party needs to be just a complex board game to be fun.
 Never say you don’t do something.
-When you say you don’t do something you are saying you hate the person suggesting it.
+When you say you don’t do something, you are saying you hate the person suggesting it.
+The only exception to this rule is pool or bowling—boring people with no personalities like those things.

 Take a breath and be okay with someone else telling a story.
 You don’t have to compare yourself to that person and their story.
 Maybe you have experience with whatever their story was about, but think, is this adding to the dialog, or are you one-upping?
-Then shut up and go help the host wash dishes to keep your hands busy.
+Then shut up and help the host wash dishes to keep your hands busy.

 Prayer